 The Local Government and Elections (Wales) Act requires all local authorities to self-assess its governance, and performance arrangements for the previous reporting year.
-This report covers three areas: Self-assessment of progress against the Corporate Plan Well-being Objectives (How well are we doing?); self-assessment on the effectiveness of its governance and performance arrangements to deliver the Corporate Plan and its statutory duties (How do we know?); and an overall Conclusion and improvements (What and how can we do better?).
+This report covers two areas: Self-assessment of progress against the Corporate Plan Well-being Objectives and a self-assessment on the effectiveness of its governance and performance arrangements to deliver the Corporate Plan and its statutory duties.